sahleone/Disaster_Response/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Acknowledgements
-The project was done to satisfy the Data Science Nanodegree.
-It uses data from Figure Eight